-The Anthropic Stack On One Page.
+The Anthropic Stack on One Page.

 A one-page map of Anthropic's surface area — models, API primitives, builder tools, end-user surfaces, enterprise controls, and where it runs.

-The Anthropic Stack On One Page
+The Anthropic Stack on One Page

 Six domains.
 They are not Anthropic's official taxonomy — they are how the product looks to a buyer trying to decide which layer they need to touch.
+The map is current as of June 2026; the exact model names and preview labels will keep moving.

 Claude models

-API primitives
+Platform primitives

 Developer platforms